dev4press/flyin/readme.txt

 URL:     https://github.com/js-cookie/js-cookie

 == Changelog ==
+= 2.0 / 2020.10.12 =
+* New: skin 'Free' - with drag and drop and resizing of popup
+* New: positionX and positionY can be absolute numbers

 = 1.9 / 2020.06.11 =
 * Updated: refactoring some jQuery event handlers
 * Updated: various improvements to the plugin core